The 9.3×64 Brenneke-Forgotten Powerhouse

 It was snowing heavily as the blaze orange clad hunter climbed the aspen

 covered ridge.
-In his hands he cradled an open sighted, short barreled ’98
+In his hands he cradled a peep sighted, short barreled ’98

 Mauser.
 As he neared the ridgeline, a small mule deer buck sprang from

 his snowy bed.
 The man watched the forkhorn bounce away, then